nightroman/PowerShellTraps/Cmdlets/Out-String/README.md

-### Out-String fails in the strict mode and the default host
+### Out-String fails in the strict mode with the default host

 The script *Out-String-works.ps1* creates an instance of `[PowerShell]` in order to invoke some code in a separate runspace.
 The code throws a test error